Skip to content

-Often, when you weld a fabrication or do a repair job, you must weld a joint that’s vertical to the ground.
+When you weld a fabrication or do a repair job, you might encounter a joint that’s vertical to the ground.
 Unfortunately, vertical welding is not easy.
-It needs different techniques and settings.
+It needs different techniques and settings than the flat position.

-To keep things simple, the guide will focus on the most popular arc welding processes, joints (T and butt), and welds (fillet and groove) for mild steel.
+To keep things simple, we’ll focus on the most popular arc welding processes, joints (T and butt), and welds (fillet and groove) for mild steel.

 Table of Contents